blepa/scratchpad/others/cv.md

 In this project, I developed many xml web-services based on stored procedures for front-end applications.
 I concentrated on standardized output from two impedance databases with different data model structure.
 The next important aspect which I focused on the performance of stored procedures.

 **Push data from OLTP to Reporting Server**
 *role: desinger/developer*
-*tech stack: sql server 2008/2012/2014/2016, sql server replication, ssis, linked server*
+*tech stack: sql server 2008/2012/2014/2016*
+*sql server replication, ssis, linked server*
 *team size: 2*
 The main requirements for this project are reduced time and resources consumption of the data extract process.
 To meet those requirements I extensive used SSIS package.